Every week there’s a new “100 AI Tools You NEED” thread on Twitter. Most of them are demos pretending to be products.

 The Real Productivity Hack

 Tools don’t matter if you don’t have the habit.
-My actual system:
+On a good day, this is roughly how it goes:

 - Morning: Review PRs with Claude Code pre-screening